 How Does Stellar Enable Low-Cost Transactions?

 The technology which powers the Stellar blockchain network’s low-cost transactions is known as the consensus method.
 The consensus method enables all Stellar network nodes to validate each transaction within seconds.
-This efficiency is because of the Stellar team.
-They implemented an ingenious mechanism to verify all the transactions within the Stellar network quickly.

 The current efficiency of the Stellar network wouldn’t have been possible if all the nodes were reaching the consensus after every transaction.

 An account is needed to start interacting with the Stellar network.
 This grants you a public key and a secret seed phrase.
 Both the public key and the secret key ensure that you are able to access your account safely and securely.

 The second step is to transfer funds to the Stellar network’s anchor.
 An anchor is an entity within the network, which holds funds on behalf of the user.
 It then issues digital credits to your stellar network account.